-Alloy Wine Works – I have been following Field Recording and Alloy Wine Works for a while now.
+Alloy Wine Works – I have been following Field Recordings and Alloy Wine Works for a while now.
 The wines always seem interesting and they are for certain the most unique canned wines out there.
 I have had dry hopped wines from them, reds with coffee and most recently this Chardonnay.
-Fermented on peaches this wine screams summer but can find its place in anywhere. especially with dessert.
+Fermented on peaches this wine screams summer but can find its place in anywhere.
+Especially with dessert.
 Buy it online here and thank me later.

 West and Wilder – Not too familiar with this company but damn was it a good purchase right off the shelf.
 Neat packaging with a quality Rose to back it up.

-Get out there and start trying some canned wine.
+All I can say is get out there and start trying some canned wine.